 Your toddler might cry or pitch a fit as you keep putting them on the blanket.
 Just keep praising them for being on the blanket, even if/while they are crying.
 Pick up toys and try to interact with them.
 When the timer goes off, tell them they are “all done” and repeat the process again tomorrow.
 It gets better, I promise.
 You can even start with 2 or 3 minutes.

 *After showing my toddler what I wanted from him for several days, I added in consequences to continue the correction.
 Do what works best for your family.

 This is something I want to try to do every day.
 I am establishing “this is yes” and “this is no”.
 He is learning boundaries and where he can and cannot go without permission.

 Plus, it’s only for five minutes so it would be easy to squeeze into our daily routine.

-One day, I hope I can point to the road and say “this is no” and he will understand what that means.
-But, of course, I will always still be within arms reach because Toddlers don’t always listen, even with the best of training!
+Eventually, the goal is to be able to point to the road and say “this is no” and he will understand what that means.
+But, of course, I will always still be within arms’ reach because toddlers don’t always listen, even with the best of training!

 I linked a blanket below that is similar to the one we use.

 Undesired Behavior: My son tries to take the dishes out of the dishwasher if I have it open.
 The same with the dryer.
 He is either trying to climb in it, take things out of it, or shove toys in them.